 Using a touch-tone phone, you can select from a full directory of topics.
 The technical information you request is sent within minutes to the fax number you designate.
-For the TechFax telephone number to call, see the contact numbers for your region.
+For the TechFax telephone number to call, refer to "Dell Contact Numbers" found later in this chapter.